 We were the first integrated energy utility in the UK to have 100% of its generation of electricity derived from renewable energy sources.
 Our focus is on wind energy, smart grids, and driving the change to a cleaner, electric future.
-Additionally, we are playing a leading role in the delivery of a clean, low-carbon energy system for the UK, with plans to invest £13 million every working day between 2024 and 2026 to create a better future, quicker.
+We are playing a leading role in the delivery of a clean, low-carbon system for the UK, currently investing £8 million every working day between 2023 and 2025 to create a better future, quicker.
 Increased investment in renewable energy and the electricity grid, alongside measures to support the electrification of heat and transport, remain crucial pillars in achieving the UK's climate targets and energy security goals.

-With our plans to invest significantly in renewables generation and the electricity network infrastructure that will support the green transition, we are well placed to contribute to the UK achieving its net zero ambitions.
-Capital investment was more than £1.8 billion in 2023.
-The Group plans to build on this with investments of over £10 billion in the UK over the three years to 2026, making the UK the second largest investment destination in the Iberdrola Group.
+With our plans to invest significantly in renewables generation and the electricity network infrastructure that will support the green transition, we are well-placed to contribute to the UK achieving its net zero ambitions.
+With more than £1.8 billion invested in the UK as part of a previously announced £6.7 billion programme for the years 2023 to 2025, the Group plans to build on this with investments of over £7 billion more in the years 2026 to 2028.
+This amounts to a £12 billion investment programme for the years 2024 to 2028.